What is Payroll?

 • Salary details

-Handling Taxes and Deductions
+Handling taxes and deductions

-You must follow HMRC’s rules, including using tax codes, to calculate and withhold the correct amount of income tax and National Insurance contributions, ensuring compliance with payroll legislation.
+By getting these calculations right, you will be able to ensure that both your employee and the government receive their correct shares.
+To do this, you must follow HMRC’s rules, including using tax codes, to calculate and withhold the correct amount of income tax and National Insurance contributions, ensuring compliance with payroll legislation.

 Employers also contribute to pension schemes, accounting for at least 3% towards the total minimum contribution—a vital part of the UK’s payroll legislation.